aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2023-2024.

 A MERN app to log geolocation of the last 50 visitors of this homepage.
-MongoDB Atlas as a database, render.com for a server, and github pages (frontend).
+MongoDB Atlas as a database, render.com for a server, github pages (frontend). ipify.org and geoip-lite API for the GeoLite data from MaxMind.

 <br>